ros2/rmw_fastrtps/rmw_fastrtps_cpp/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

 Some of the `rmw_fastrtps_cpp` features are documented on the repository level [README](../README.md).
-Much of Fast RTPS itself has feature documentation [hosted publicly](https://fast-rtps.docs.eprosima.com/en/latest).
+Much of Fast DDS itself has feature documentation [hosted publicly](https://fast-dds.docs.eprosima.com/en/latest/).

 ### Public API Documentation [3.ii]